 Elmish Xamarin Forms from Fable point of View

-Elm and Elmish patterns is kind of new cool in web world.
+Elm and Elmish patterns are kind of new cool in the web world.
 Good people in F# put that Elmish in Xamarin Forms.

-That is quite bold in it self.
-We will look at Pros and Cons of it in this post and also try to look EXF from angle of other contemporary technologies for creating cross platform mobile application.
+That is quite bold in itself.
+We will look at the pros and cons of it in this post and also try to look at EXF from the angle of other contemporary technologies for creating cross-platform mobile applications.

-objective of the application I have created is solely to match with Fable - Elmish application.
+The objective of the application I have created is solely to match with Fable - Elmish applications.

-So, there is a chance that you might miss few Xamarin specific stuff.
+So, there is a chance that you might miss a few Xamarin-specific things.
 Those are not included knowingly.
-After working in Fable Elmish for more than an year, I just wanted to know how much of my Elmish knowledge I can bring to create mobile application without thinking of mobile part of it.
-Also, what kind of development experience I am getting from Platform in compare to Fable - Elmish.
+After working in Fable Elmish for more than a year, I just wanted to know how much of my Elmish knowledge I can bring to creating mobile applications without thinking about the mobile part of it.
+Also, what kind of development experience am I getting from the platform compared to Fable - Elmish.

 Application in Brief

-You can find the application Elmish Star Wars at github.
-I have created UI for Star Wars API.
-You have couple tabs, pull the data and then see the detail view.
-In details view you can click button and got the list as well.
+You can find the application Elmish Star Wars on GitHub.
+I have created a UI for the Star Wars API.
+You have a couple of tabs, pull the data, and then see the detail view.
+In the details view you can click a button and get the list as well.
 Pretty routine stuff, nothing fancy.

-You can always fetch code and run it.
+You can always fetch the code and run it.
 In most cases it will work.

-Let’s directly go to Pros and Cons of selecting EXF.
-And will let readers decide what they want to do.
-I will also put out gist at the end of post, please read on.
+Let's go directly to the pros and cons of selecting EXF.
+I will let readers decide what they want to do.
+I will also put out a gist at the end of the post, so please read on.

 Pros